 Walmart’s Mastercard credit card (which is issued by Capital One) offers cash back on Walmart purchases and possibly other purchases as well.

 Here’s what you get in rewards:

-- 3% back on purchases on Walmart.com (includes grocery pickup purchases ordered online or through Walmart mobile app)
+- 5% back on purchases on Walmart.com (includes grocery pickup purchases ordered online or through Walmart mobile app)